A UX designer resume template. Get more interviews with excellent UX resume examples and expert tips.

 See how that just doesn’t work?

-Apart from passing the ATS scan, you want to impress the recruiter, which is why your resume skills section has to pass the user (recruiter) experience test.
+Apart from passing the ATS scan, you want to impress the recruiter, which is why your skills for a resume have to pass the user (recruiter) experience test.

 You want to really highlight your technical skills on your UI developer resume, so when listing them, make sure to put them at the top.